10 Best Home Inspection Services in New York 2023

 EGA tests for radon, water quality, lead in water, lead paint, mold, and termites.

-Note that other companies charge for termites or suggests you find a licensed termite inspector who can withstand all the chemicals involved.
+Other companies charge for termites or suggest you find a licensed termite inspector who can withstand all the chemicals involved.

 Many companies don’t even check for radon.